no127nowand4ever/dummywsus/readme.md

 #### Using on a web server
 This project should work with any HTTP server with PHP support (PHP with curl extension required).
 To install, it simply rename `dummywsus.php` to `index.php` and drop to any directory on your web server.
-After doing this, you need to configure Group Policy on your computer to be able to use this service.
+You also need `wuident.cab` from genuine WSUS server in the same directory.
+You can copy this file from `src` directory of preconfigured server.
+After doing all of this, you need to configure Group Policy on your computer to be able to use this service.
 See **Configuring Group Policy** for details.